-There may be circumstances where we may not be able to legitimise processing of your personal data unless we have your consent.
+There may be circumstances where we may not be able to legitimise the processing of your personal data unless we have your consent.
 Consent will be sought as and when required.
 You have the right to withdraw consent at any time without prejudice to your status within the University.
-Please note that if you do withdraw consent, this will not affect the lawfulness of processing based on your consent before your withdrawal.
+If you do withdraw consent, this will not affect the lawfulness of processing based on your consent before your withdrawal.

-Once you become an enrolled student the University will retain your personal data in line with our data retention schedules relating to student data.
+Once you become an enrolled student, the University will retain your personal data in line with our data retention schedules relating to student data.
 Where an item of your data no longer requires to be retained, we shall securely remove it from our systems.
-Please note that if you enroll as a student of the University, some items of your personal data will be retained on a permanent basis.
-This is in order to ensure that the University can maintain an appropriate permanent archive of degrees and credit awarded and provide services to graduates/former students such as for replacement degree certificates.
+If you enrol as a student at the University, some items of your personal data will be retained on a permanent basis.
+This is to ensure that the University can maintain an appropriate permanent archive of degrees and credit awarded and provide services to graduates/former students such as for replacement degree certificates.

 If you are a student and would like to update your contact details this can be done via the Student Portal.